Summer New Zealand Fixed Interest

 How did your portfolio perform?

-The Summer New Zealand Fixed Interest Fund (the fund) delivered a return net of fees and before tax of -0.83% for the month of November.
+The New Zealand Fixed Interest Fund (the fund) delivered a return after fees and before tax of –0.17%. for the month of December.
+For the 12 months to the end of December, the fund delivered a return after fees and before tax of 4.73%.

 What happened in the markets that you invest in?

-November was a negative month for investors in the New Zealand Fixed Interest Fund.
+December was a largely indifferent month for investors in the New Zealand Fixed Interest Fund.

 What are we thinking about the future?